emoffee/UdacityVehicleDetection/README.md

 * Define windows to search with lesson function `slide_window`.
 * Implement sliding window search with lesson function `search_windows`.

+To learn how the sliding window works, I decided to search random window positions at random scales all over the image and came up with this:
+![alt text][WS]

-I started with locating the bounds of X & Y values and narrowing valid areas for sliding windows, in order to eliminate data noises and improve pipeline processing efficiency.
+Obviously this is not we want.
+So i started to locate the bounds of X & Y values and to narrow valid areas for sliding windows, in order to eliminate data noises and improve pipeline processing efficiency.
 Several observations determines the bounds of X & Y I choose:
 * The car in the project video is at the very left lane and therefore any area with a X value less than **450** can be excluded.
 * The area with a Y value less than 350 is blue sky.
 * The area with a Y value slightly greater than 600 should be excluded.